 This approach has many limitations, and risks a higher rate of customer dissatisfaction.
 A precise appointment is considered an exceptional added value, especially when the completion of the delivery is dependent on the customer being home.
 Since the point of delivery is often the only experience that an e-commerce customer will have with your brand, your ability to meet the customer’s schedule is often a deciding factor in making the sale.

 The solution for companies looking to offer same-day delivery and shipment trackers to their customers is to create and optimize the delivery route when the product is being purchased.
-This allows the customer to make an informed decision based on preference and schedule, and allows the retailer to offer more services and incentivize the customer to consider more attractive choices with regards to price, time, and environmental impact, thus increasing revenue.
+This allows the customer to make an informed decision based on preference and schedule and allows the retailer to offer more services and incentivize the customers to consider more attractive choices (with regards to price, time, and environmental impact, thus increasing revenue).
 The ability to continuously update routes as orders flow in allows retailers to create more precise routes and schedules, ensuring on-time completion and proper use of resources.

 Understanding the needs of your customers and meeting them throughout the buying and delivery process will ultimately result in more sales and less costs over time.
-When customers are confident they can receive their product when they want it, shopping cart abandonment is less likely, and offering current, real-time data via a shipment tracker can increase customer trust.
+When customers are confident they can receive their product when they want it, reduce shopping cart abandonment, and offering current, real-time data via a shipment tracker can increase customer trust.
 Many logistics providers are making these options, and more, available to companies of all sizes.